openfiletax/fact-graph/README.md

 In the [\_tutorial](./shared/src/main/scala/_tutorial) directory is a set of worksheets that teach the basics of the Fact Graph.
 With the [appropriate setup](https://docs.scala-lang.org/scala3/book/tools-worksheets.html), IDEs can run these worksheets and display their output alongside them, like a Jupyter notebook.

+I was able to get this working in VSCode but not IntelliJ (IntelliJ had trouble importing the package.)

 ## Debug the factgraph in JS

 There are some global variables exposed to be run in the console, after the factgraph loads, to troubleshoot: